inkdropapp/version-history-beta/README.md

 - fix(github-preview): incorrect colors of nested alerts
 - fix(auto-link-title): do not insert when inside image link
 - fix(markdown): line breaks not working in gfm-alerts (Thanks Lukas)
-- fix(preview): change the metadata section style to make it clear as a UI rather than note content
 - fix(editor): layout gets corrupted when having custom panes like sidetoc
 - fix(editor-meta): read-only state is not handled in meta-notebook
 - fix(preview): remove margin-top for headings immediately under the metadata section
 - fix(editor): avoid opening the same note via a command
 - fix(preview): do not render the metadata section when print mode
-- fix(preferences): incorrect label 'htmlFor' attribute
+- fix(preferences): incorrect label 'htmlFor' attribute (Thanks [Tahsin](https://forum.inkdrop.app/t/invisible-characters-and-line-length-label-problem/4489))
-- feat(notebook-list-bar): keyword matching includes parent notebook names
 - fix(editor): allow url to be pasted without an assist feature
 - chore(themes): use vanilla CSS instead of LESS